abdullahselek/selek.tech/content/posts/ml-model-optimization-aws-neuron.md

 I had a chance to work with AWS Neuron SDK to optimize ML models to enable running inference endpoints Inferentia based instances.
 In this post, I give some insights about Neuron and how to optimize models using Neuron SDK.

 A quick intro about Neuron SDK, AWS Neuron is the SDK used to run deep learning workloads on AWS Inferentia and AWS Trainium based instances.
-It supports customers in their end-to-end ML development lifecycle to build new models, train and optimize these models, and then deploy them for production.
+It supports customers in their end to end ML development lifecycle to build new models, train and optimize these models, and then deploy them for production.
 [1](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/)

 AWS Neuron is tailored to leverage the full potential of AWS Inferentia chips, which are custom hardware accelerators for machine learning inference.
-By using Neuron, you can achieve high-throughput and low-latency inference performance, which is crucial for real-time applications.
+By using Neuron, you can achieve high throughput and low latency inference performance, which is crucial for real time applications.

 It support popular machine learning frameworks such as TensorFlow, PyTorch, and MXNet.
 It's easy to deploy models developed in these frameworks onto Inferentia chips without significant changes to your existing codebase.

-Running inference endpoints on AWS Inferentia chips can be more cost-effective compared to using general-purpose GPUs or CPUs, especially at scale.
+Running inference endpoints on AWS Inferentia chips can be more cost effective compared to using general purpose GPUs or CPUs, especially at scale.
 The Neuron SDK helps in optimizing your models to run efficiently on Inferentia, potentially lowering your cloud infrastructure costs.

 To have the performance of Inferentia and Trainium based instances, trained models needs to be optimized with Neuron SDK.
 For now Neuron SDK is only supported on Linux x86_64 and the best way to use Neuron for optimization is running it on a Deep Learning AMI Neuron PyTorch 1.13 (Ubuntu 20.04) based image.
 The linux packages, Neuron SDK and other required packages are already available in this image.
-Let's create an EC2 image and optimize a pre-trained Huggingface model.
+Let's create an EC2 image and optimize a pretrained Huggingface model.

-Here we have a small Python module that uses `bert-base-cased-finetuned-mrpc` from [transformers](https://pypi.org/project/transformers/) library:
+Here we have a small Python module that uses `bert-base-uncased` from [transformers](https://pypi.org/project/transformers/) library:

 ```python
 import os